zaiisao/Documentation/en/Agora Platform/audio_related_faq.md

 title: Audio-related Issues
 description:
 platform: Audio-related Issues
-updatedAt: Thu Nov 29 2018 06:52:29 GMT+0000 (UTC)
+updatedAt: Thu Nov 29 2018 06:52:33 GMT+0000 (UTC)
 ---
 # Audio-related Issues
 This page provides common troubleshooting strategies for Agora's audio products and services.

 ## Echo

-Echo may be caused by the remote user’s device, which in most cases can be fixed by using a headset.
+Echo is commonly caused by the device of the user who hears the echo.
+This problem can be fixed by using a headset in most cases and ensure that the headset does not cause an echo.
+Our SDK supports echo cancellation.

 **Step 1: Self-check**

 Check the following:
+* Check if the echo is occasional or continuous.
+The occasional echo is caused by CPU overload.
+If the CPU usage is too high, voice recording and playback will be unstable.
+You can check this in Agora Analytics in Dashboard.
 * Ensure that all users are in separated physical environments.
 * Check the SDK version:
 	* Android/iOS: v1.6.0+.
 	* Windows/macOS: v1.7.0+.
 * Check if you have enabled an external audio source.
+The echo in the mode may be caused by data loss during the transmission to the SDK.
 This mode does not support echo cancellation.
-* Ensure that your device is not overloaded.
-If the CPU usage is too high, voice recording and playback will be unstable.
-You can check this in Agora Analytics in Dashboard.
 * In Windows, ensure the `Monitoring Microphone` option is not checked.
 * On iOS, ensure that the `Mixable` option is not enabled.
 If it is enabled and another app is using the microphone, echo may occur.
 * On Android, check whether the app sets the `Game Streaming` scenario in the `setAudioProfile` method.
 In this scenario, echo cancellation is turned off by default.